ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 This course offers an instructor-written textbook, which is broken up into a specific reading order and interleaved with activities and quizzes in the modules.
 It can also be directly accessed at [{{< param textbookURL >}}]({{< param textbookURL >}}).

-Students who would like additional textbooks should refer to resources available on the [O'Riley For Higher Education](https://go.oreilly.com/kansas-state-university) digital library offerd by the Kansas State University Library.
+Students who would like additional textbooks should refer to resources available on the [O'Riley For Higher Education](https://go.oreilly.com/kansas-state-university) digital library offered by the Kansas State University Library.
 These include electronic editions of popular textbooks as well as videos and tutorials.

 ### Subject to Change
 The details in this syllabus are not set in stone.
 Due to the flexible nature of this class, adjustments may need to be made as the semester progresses, though they will be kept to a minimum.
 If any changes occur, the changes will be posted on the Canvas page for this course and emailed to all students.